katharostech/bevy_retrograde/examples/README.md

 ## [ui]

 An example demonstrating the [RAUI] UI integration.
+It shows how to create UI elements that can resize with the screen and how to create theme-able buttons and interact with the ECS world from the UI.

 [RAUI]: https://raui-labs.github.io/raui/